The process when visiting Encorė Skin Cancer Clinic

 An appointment time will be allocated and costs for that appointment discussed.
 A Patient Health Information Questionnaire form will be then sent to you for completion prior to your appointment.

-One of our Registered Nurses will call you through for your appointment.
+Your doctor or one of our Registered Nurses will call you through for your appointment.
 A brief history including what you want checked and your family and personal skin cancer history will be taken.
 You will be given time alone to do this.
 Unless there are specific lesions of concern in the genital or breast area, underwear can be left on and these areas will not be examined.

 Self Monitoring Your Skin